Riselda Selaj: Career

 Selaj became a member of the Albanian senior team in 2008.
-She is a nine-time Albania all-around Champion winning four as a junior and five as a senior.
+She is a 10-time Albania all-around Champion, winning five as a junior and five as a senior.

+Selaj participated in the World Artistic Gymnastics Championship 2009, in London, holding the National record for the best beam, floor and all-around finish by an Albanian gymnast in a World Championship.

-Selaj participated in the 2009 World Championship in London, performing very well on beam.
-She was part of the Albanian team during the Mediterranean Games in Italy, where she was qualified in all-around final ranking 13th place, and on vault final, ranking 6th.
+She was also part of the Albanian team during the Mediterranean Games in Italy, where she was qualified in all-around final ranking 13th place, and on vault final, ranking 6th, another national record in the history of artistic gymnastics of Albania.

 Selaj competed at European Championships and at the European Youth Olympic Festival (EYOF).

-Selaj announced her retirement from gymnastics on October, 2014.
+Selaj announced her retirement from Albanian gymnastics federation in October 2014.